Graph neural nets

 Figure 1

 Neural networks applied to graph data.
-Neural networks of course can already be represented as directed graphs, or applied to phenomena which arise from a causal graph but that is not what we mean here.
+Neural networks, of course, can already be represented as directed graphs or applied to phenomena that arise from a causal graph, but that is not what we mean here.
 What we mean here is using information about graph topology as a feature input (and possibly output) for a neural network.
-In practice this is usually some variant of applying convnets to spectral graph representations; there is an obvious analogy to generic graph computations and belief propagation but I do not know how those play our in practice.
+In practice, this is usually some variant of applying convnets to spectral graph representations; there is an obvious analogy to generic graph computations and belief propagation, but I do not know how those play out in practice.

 I am not closely following this area at the moment, so be aware content may not be current.